Best Known For

 Answer questions and see how you rank against other players.Play Now

-Patsy Cline was born Virginia Patterson Hensley on September 8, 1932 in Winchester, Virginia.
+Patsy Cline was born Virginia Patterson Hensley on September 8, 1932, in Winchester, Virginia.
 Cline performed for nearly a decade before her breakthrough 1957 television appearance, singing "Walking After Midnight."
-She went on to many crossover pop and country hits, including "Crazy" and "She's Got You," becoming one of the leading Nashville figures before her death in a plane crash in 1963.
+She went on to many crossover pop and country hits, including "Crazy" and "She's Got You," becoming one of the leading Nashville figures before her death in a plane crash in 1963, in Camden, Tennessee.

 "The one thing I wanted to do more than anything else was sing country music."

-In the early 1960s, Patsy Cline joined the cast of the Grand Ole Opry in Nashville, Tennessee—a true sign of her place in country music.
+In the early 1960s, Cline enjoyed great success on the country and pop charts.
+She also joined the cast of the Grand Ole Opry in Nashville, Tennessee—a true sign of her place in country music.
 Now with Decca Records, she released some of her greatest hits.
-“I Fall to Pieces” hit the top of the country charts and “Crazy” did almost as well.
-Outspoken, she developed a bit of tough persona.
-Still, Cline took the time to help other female performers, such as Loretta Lynn, with their careers.
+"I Fall to Pieces" hit the top of the country charts in 1961.
+It also became a top 20 single on the pop charts.
+Chart success soon struck again with the Willie Nelson-penned "Crazy."
+That same year, Cline survived a traumatic car crash.

 profile name: Patsy Cline profile occupation: